Your finances and COVID-19

 What to do first if you have lost income

 If you have been affected by a loss of income or think you will be in the near future, you should try to take the following steps:

 - Check to see what financial supports are available, depending on your own situation (see above).

 - Develop a short-term budget for a period of 3 months to give yourself a better understanding of money coming in and money going out and identify any shortfall.
 The Money Advice and Budgeting Service (MABS) website has a budgeting tool and a Household Budget Sheet (pdf).

 - When you prepare your budget, focus on priorities – food, utilities, accommodation, phone and broadband connectivity, medical care and expenditure on your children or dependants.

 - If, after you have developed a budget for the next 3 months, you think you are going to have a difficulty in making payments or repaying loans you should contact your creditors by email or phone.
-It is fine to contact by phone but you should always follow up in writing.
-It was announced on 18 March that banks will offer a series of measures to support people and businesses impacted by the COVID-19 pandemic (see ‘Can I get support from my bank?’ below)
+It is fine to contact by phone but you should always follow up in writing (see ‘Can I get support from my bank?’ below).

 - Creditors are aware that COVID-19 is going to impact on people’s income.
 They should be willing to work with you to reschedule over the short-term, where this is necessary based on what you can afford to pay.
 It is important to get in touch early.